Pixel-Map/pixelmap.io/README.md

 We're currently working on a tile editor that should make it MUCH easier to generate the hexadecimal string, but it's currently a WIP.

+Once a pixel is updated, the website should update within about 5-10 minutes.
+If for any reason it doesn't work, feel free to contact me at ken@devopslibrary.com.
 ```
 // PixelMap.io
 pragma solidity ^0.4.2;